Neural Kriging¶

 Tutorial¶

-The following video presents a tutorial on how to use the Neural Kriging Interpolation application.
+The following animated image presents a tutorial on how to use the Neural Kriging Interpolation application.

 Select the object containing the data to interpolate.